-Dimpled acne scarring occurs after tissue damage.
+This occurs after tissue damage.
 When an inflammatory break-out happens, it destroys collagen and jeopardises your skin tissue.
 The skin then either loses support and heals into a depressed area, or over-produces collagen in an exaggerated healing response that leads to uneven skin texture.
 Some forms of acne scarring make themselves known in the appearance of larger pores, because a swollen blemish has stretched the pore or follicle wider than it otherwise would’ve been.
 While enlarged pores aren’t technically acne scarring, they don’t tend to shrink back to their original size and might benefit from treatment.
 For enlarged pores, IPL treatments might be beneficial.

-Post-inflammatory hyperpigmentation occurs when the skin experiences a wound or open sore that causes a traumatic and inflammatory response.
+These occur when the skin experiences a wound or open sore that causes a traumatic and inflammatory response.
 Once the initial trauma has been dealt with and as the skin is healing, it produces too much melanin that is often too dark (or sometimes light) in colour.
 What hyperpigmentation and dimple acne scars have in common is that both show the body over-producing skin components to heal a wound as quickly as possible which, unfortunately, doesn’t always have the best cosmetic appearance.

-How to treat acne scars: microneedling
+How to treat (get rid of) acne scars: microneedling

 Microneedling uses tiny needles to repeatedly deliver tiny punctures to the skin.
 These microscopic punctures close almost as soon as they’re opened, but it’s their opening that triggers the skin’s healing processes.
 These tiny wounds in the skin trigger a regenerative response and the fresh production of collagen.
-However, this collagen production is much more controlled than the initial imbalance that caused the dimpled acne scars, so there is very minimal risk of further developing.
+However, collagen production is much more controlled than the initial imbalance that caused the dimpled acne scars; so there is very minimal risk of further developing.
 Instead, the surface skin cells are damaged and therefore eventually shed by the body, sloughing them away and making way for fresh skin cells.
 By ‘relevelling’ the skin, microneedling safely treats dimpled acne scars and acne-related hyperpigmentation.

-How to treat acne scars: skin peels
+How to treat (get rid of) acne scars: skin peels

 Skin peels treat both acne scars and post-inflammatory hyperpigmentation, too.
 By applying a skin peel treatment that contains a controlled amount acid in it, we damage and dry out the top layer of skin.
 Skin peels perform what is called a chemical exfoliation, because these dead and dried out skin cells are then shed, and a fresh layer of skin takes their place.
 This not only helps to relevel hyperpigmentation, but it also kick-starts the production of collagen within the skin in a controlled manner.
 Furthermore, this treatment is great for balancing the oil production within the skin and can therefore help protect the skin from future break-outs.